Fannie Mae

 The Federal National Mortgage Association (FNMA), commonly known as Fannie Mae, is a United States government-sponsored enterprise (GSE) and, since 1968, a publicly traded company.
 Founded in 1938 during the Great Depression as part of the New Deal, the corporation's purpose is to expand the secondary mortgage market by securitizing mortgage loans in the form of mortgage-backed securities (MBS), allowing lenders to reinvest their assets into more lending and in effect increasing the number of lenders in the mortgage market by reducing the reliance on locally based savings and loan associations (or "thrifts").
 Its brother organization is the Federal Home Loan Mortgage Corporation (FHLMC), better known as Freddie Mac.

-In 2022, Fannie Mae was ranked number 33 on the Fortune 500 rankings of the largest United States corporations by total revenue.
+In 2024, with over $4.3 trillion in assets, Fannie Mae is the largest company in the United States and the fifth largest company in the world, by assets.
+Fannie Mae was ranked number 27 on the Fortune 500 rankings of the largest United States corporations by total revenue and was ranked number 58 on the Fortune Global 500 rankings of the largest global corporations by total revenue.
+In terms of profit, Fannie Mae is the 15th most profitable company in the United States and the 33rd most profitable in the world.

 History

 Background and early decades

 Historically, most housing loans in the early 1900s in the United States were short term mortgage loans with balloon payments.
 The Great Depression weakened the U.S. housing market, as people lost their jobs and were unable to make payments.
 By 1933, an estimated 20 to 25% of the nation's outstanding mortgage debt was in default.
 This resulted in foreclosures in which nearly 25% of America's homeowners lost their homes to banks.
 To address this, Fannie Mae was established by the U.S. Congress in 1938 by amendments to the National Housing Act as part of Franklin Delano Roosevelt's New Deal.
 Originally chartered as the National Mortgage Association of Washington, the organization's explicit purpose was to provide local banks with federal money to finance home loans in an attempt to raise levels of home ownership and the availability of affordable housing.
 Fannie Mae created a liquid secondary mortgage market and thereby made it possible for banks and other loan originators to issue more housing loans, primarily by buying Federal Housing Administration (FHA) insured mortgages.
 For the first thirty years following its inception, Fannie Mae held a monopoly over the secondary mortgage market.
 Other considerations may have motivated the New Deal focus on the housing market: about a third of the nation's unemployed were in the building trade, and the government had a vested interest in getting them back to work by giving them homes to build.